-ENDS 2230 Computer Graphics I 3 credits Prerequisites: ENDS 1142
+ENDS 2230 Advanced Concepts 3 credits in 2D AutoCAD

+Prerequisites: ENDS 1140

-An introductory course in computer assisted design techniques.
-The student will gain experience by solving problems in drafting utilizing an interactive CAD system.
+An intermediate course which dives into advanced concepts in computer assisted design techniques.
+The student will learn how to make the software work for them while gaining experience in solving drafting problems utilizing an interactive CAD system.
 Students will extend their CAD competency by solving sophisticated drafting problems utilizing an interactive CAD system, applications, course description and lecture with an opportunity to test for third party credentials via Autodesk.